 Focuster does that for you, based on what’s on your To Do list.
 It automatically blocks time in your diary to do your tasks.
 This would be great for teams where you know that as a group you struggle to focus on your priorities because of ALL THE THINGS.
 Get everyone using this and I can see that you’d up your productivity.

 What I really love about it is the prompt you get when you’ve overloaded your schedule, so that you can reorganise your day.
-Not that I ever do that, of course 🙂
+Not that I ever do that, of course J

 Yanado is a Chrome extension.
 It’s a gmail add-on that lets you turn emails into tasks and manage your To Do list from your gmail inbox.
 I know not every business user has a gmail account, but with small businesses it seems to be getting more common that the backend email system is gmail through G Suite – so your email address is email@example.com but it’s powered by gmail.

 If that sounds like you, this could work well for decreasing the amount of tools you need.
-The interface is very similar to gmail, so you don’t have to learn a new tool.
-If you can overlook the imperfect English on the website (the team is Bulgarian) this is a solid solution for managing straightforward tasks and projects.
+The reviews are good and if you can overlook the imperfect English on the website (the team is Bulgarian) this seems like a solid solution for managing straightforward tasks and projects.

 You need the Startup plan for team collaboration, but you can get a feel for what it is like with a free account.